 Screenwriter Elan Carlson

-An interview with screenwriter Elan Carlson regarding the Wildsound 1st Scene Writing Competition.Q: What's the title of the script you entered in this contest, and what's it about?
+An interview with screenwriter Elan Carlson regarding the Wildsound Writing Competition.Q: What's the title of the script you entered in this contest, and what's it about?

-A: CAHOOTS is the story of a couple of quirky rail hands who thrive on beans and beer and commit to the most bizarre act ever in the early WestQ: What made you enter this particular contest?
-Have you entered any other contests with this script?
-If so, how did you do?
+A: My script CAHOOTS is the story of a couple of quirky rail hands who thrive on beans and beer and commit to the most bizarre act ever in the early West.

 A: WILDsound is known for its outstanding representation of film, so when I saw the 2014 opportunity to submit my screenplay, we popped right to it!

-A: The administration of this contest is pure treasure!
-They take great time to provide the most expert, detailed feedback.
-With caring support, they honored each deadline and every award they promised, and I'm forever grateful for their insightful enhancing of my story.Q: How long did it take you to write the script?
+A: The administration of this contest is a treasure!
+They take great time to provide the most expert, detailed feedback, even allowing my choice to incorporate the committee's ideas or stay with my draft.
+With caring support, they honored each deadline and every award they promised, and I'm forever grateful for their insightful niggles to enhance my story.Q: How long did it take you to write the script?
 Did you write an outline beforehand?
 How many drafts did you write?

 A: Final Draft is my software for script writing.
-For other creative writing, I use Word Perfect.Q: Do you write every day?
+For other creations, I use Word Perfect.Q: Do you write every day?
 How many hours per day?

 A: Writings have usually been weekends, but now I have more daily time.
-The hours are driven by the characters' compelled weavings of their journeys and can average eight daily hours.
-They do tell me when it's time to eat or hit the biffy, and I must always brush my teeth before we meet to write.Q: Do you ever get writer's block?
+The hours are driven by the characters' weavings of their compelling journeys (that make me laugh and cry), an average of eight hours daily.
+They do tell me when it's time to eat or hit the biffy, and I always brush my teeth before we meet to write.Q: Do you ever get writer's block?
 If so, how do you deal with that?

 A: Never have I experienced writer's block.
 The characters who grab me to be their pen are relentless, passionate and unstoppable.
-No, they've never hit me with one of those writer's blocks!Q: What's your background?
+But they always allow me a moment when it's my food or biffy time.
+No, they have never, ever hit me with one of those writer's blocks!Q: What's your background?
 Have you written any other screenplays or television scripts?

-A: Started writing stories when I was in the second grade and was gifted with writing teachers all along my way.
-I studied at UCSD, Armstrong College (where my human interest submissions were published in the Berkeley Gazette -- joined Beta Phi Gamma, Tau Chapter Co-Ed Journalistic Fraternity), then on to screenplay studies with Richard Walter UCLA, Dov S-S Simens, Syd Field, Robert McKee, John Truby, William Goldman, David Trottier and Trigger Street.
+A: Started writing in the second grade and was gifted with teachers all along the way.
+I studied at UCSD, Armstrong College (where my human interest submissions were published in the Berkeley Gazette), then on to studies with Richard Walter UCLA.
+Dov S-S Simens, Syd Field, Robert McKee, John Truby, William Goldman, David Trottier, and Trigger Street.

-I've written five scripts -- the early three are now at rest, and this year the fourth, a psycho-drama, has received nomination for the 2014 Screenplay Award with CAIFF.
+I have written five scripts -- the early three are now at final rest, and this year the fourth has received a nomination for the 2014 Screenplay Award with CAIFF.

-A: Some time ago I lived in Hollywood and in North Hollywood, but haven't thought of returning ...Q: What's next?
+A: Some time ago I lived in North Hollywood and in Hollywood, but I hadn't thought of moving back...Q: What's next?
 Are you working on a new script?

-A: Yup -- I've a new script driving my pen, and another bunch of characters jabbing with their stories to get started on their outline -- now!
+A: Yup -- I've a new script driving my pen day and night, and another bunch of characters jabbing me with their idea to get started on their outline -- now!